clevengermatt/dreamweaver/content/Factions/The Slumber Exchange/The Slumber Exchange.md

 **Points of Tension:**

-• **Ill-Gotten Dream Catchers:** The Exchange’s stolen dream catchers are a major source of conflict, as these artifacts give them a significant advantage while representing a breach of the guild’s sacred tools.
+• **Ill-Gotten Dreamcatchers:** The Exchange’s stolen [[dreamcatchers]] are a major source of conflict, as these artifacts give them a significant advantage while representing a breach of the guild’s sacred tools.

 • **Unethical Practices:** The Exchange’s willingness to sell sensitive information to dangerous buyers clashes with the guild’s moral responsibilities.